 The last thing you want to do is to lead both of them while you sort out your feelings.
 Double down could lead to you losing them both.

 Delete their number, move away, avoid common circles.
-Nothing good will come out with entertaining your thoughts and feelings of your ex, especially if you already made a choice to move on.
+Nothing good will come out of entertaining your thoughts and feelings of your ex, especially if you already made a choice to move on.

 If you feel guilty because you’re still thinking about “Is it normal to still love my ex,” then make an effort to make your partner happy.